Tommaso-Mattei/Banchelor-degree-thesis/README.md

 The particular architecture i chose to analyze and run locally was the HD-GCN from this repository (https://github.com/Jho-Yonsei/HD-GCN), of which i thank the authors who shared their code.
 To work with this model i mainly used the NTU RGB+D 60/120 dataset, for which i thank the ROSE lab in Singapore (https://rose1.ntu.edu.sg) who made it available to me.

 Working with the model and the dataset i split it a little differently then how it was usually used, making sure to have a very big training, a validation and a completely unseen test.
-Beyond that i also changes some hyperparameters to better work with my machine and for experimentations.
+Beyond that i also changed some hyperparameters to better work with my machine and for experimentations.

 All the details are inside the report.